ht-ikka/ikka-mfg-intelligence/README.md

-# IKKA — Governed AI Infrastructure for Manufacturing Intelligence
+# IKKA Manufacturing Intelligence

-AI can generate answers
-but
-Manufacturing organizations require decisions that are evidence-backed, traceable, and defensible.

-IKKA is a governed decision infrastructure layer for manufacturing and engineering teams.
-It is designed to help organizations turn fragmented documents, systems, standards, customer requirements, and institutional knowledge into structured, auditable decision support.
+IKKA is a governed decision infrastructure layer for engineering and manufacturing organizations.

+It helps organizations turn fragmented documents, systems, standards, customer requirements, inspection records, and institutional knowledge into structured decision support.

-This public repository contains the current product thesis, architecture overview, and demo materials for IKKA.
+IKKA is built for environments where unsupported answers create downstream risk.

+---

+## The Problems IKKA Is Built Around

+Teams are not short on information.
+They are short on governed ways to use it.

+IKKA is focused on persistent problems that are becoming more urgent as organizations adopt AI:

+* **Brain drain and knowledge loss**
+  Critical working knowledge often lives in experienced people, scattered files, and undocumented decision history.

+* **Decision lag**
+  Teams lose time reconstructing context across documents, systems, standards, customer requirements, inspection records, and tribal memory.

+* **Latent enterprise IP**
+  Companies already have valuable knowledge inside their own records, but much of it is difficult to find, reuse, or trust at the moment of decision.

+* **Single source of truth failure**
+  Engineering, quality, manufacturing, supplier, and customer-facing teams often work from fragmented or inconsistent information.

+* **AI last-mile risk**
+  Generic AI can generate answers, but regulated teams still need evidence, citations, boundaries, escalation, and accountability.

+* **AI calibration at scale**
+  As AI use grows across the workplace, organizations need systems that know when to answer, when to retrieve evidence, when to ask for clarification, and when not to answer.

+---

 ## What IKKA Does